frida/frida-website/_i18n/en/_docs/javascript-api.md

     -   `onAccess(details)`: called synchronously with `details` object
         containing:
+        -   `threadId`: the ID of the thread performing the access, as a number.
         -   `operation`: the kind of operation that triggered the access, as a string specifying either `read`, `write`, or `execute`
         -   `from`: address of instruction performing the access as a